wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/text-manipulation/includes/2-text-actions.md

 # Text, Dates, and Numbers

 There are four text actions dedicated to converting text values to and from the number and date time datatypes.
 There are cases where data that includes numbers has been extracted from a source such as a spreadsheet or webpage and has been stored as a datatable, datarow, or even a text value, but must be entered as a numerical value elsewhere.

-For example data is extracted from multiple columns of an Excel sheet into a Datatable type variable. some of the columns contain text values while others contain numbers. the numbers must be entered into multiple dropdown fields in a desktop application. if the numbers must be stored as numerical values, otherwise the data will not be processed correctly and cannot be entered.
+For example data is extracted from multiple columns of an Excel sheet into a Datatable type variable. some of the columns contain text values while others contain numbers. the numbers must be entered into multiple dropdown fields in a desktop application.
+If the numbers must be stored as numerical values, otherwise the data will not be processed correctly and cannot be entered.

 To ensure that numbers are stored as numerical values use the **Convert Text to Number** Action.
 The Action requires as input single text items, text list items, datarow, or datatable items.
 In the case of list, datarow, or datatable items, the item’s index must be specified.